Office Hours Fall 2014TBA

 Shelton Waldrep is a Professor of English at the University of Southern Maine where he teaches classes on Victorian literature, popular culture, film, and critical theory.
-He has written on a variety of topics, most recently on modernist and post-modernist architecture and its relationship to the temporal.
-He is the author of The Aesthetics of Self-Invention: Oscar Wilde to David Bowie (University of Minnesota Press), the co- author of Inside the Mouse: Work and Play at Disney World (Duke University Press), and the editor of The Seventies: The Age of Glitter in Popular Culture (Routledge) and Inauthentic Pleasures: Victorian Fakery and the Limitations of Form (SLI).
-His latest book is entitled The Dissolution of Place: Architecture, Identity, and the Body (www.ashgate.com/isbn/9781409417682).
+He is the author of The Dissolution of Place: Architecture, Identity, and the Body (www.ashgate.com/isbn/9781409417682) and The Aesthetics of Self-Invention: Oscar Wilde to David Bowie (University of Minnesota Press); the co- author of Inside the Mouse: Work and Play at Disney World (Duke University Press); and the editor of The Seventies: The Age of Glitter in Popular Culture (Routledge) and Inauthentic Pleasures: Victorian Fakery and the Limitations of Form (SLI).
+His latest book is entitled Future Nostalgia: Performing David Bowie (http://www.amazon.com/Future-Nostalgia-Performing-David-Bowie/dp/1623566924/ref=sr_1_7?ie=UTF8&qid=1404063215&sr=8-7&keywords=future+nostalgia).

 19th-century British literature and culture, critical theory, aesthetics, and cultural studies